pszemraj/vid2cleantxt/README.md

 A _rough_ timeline of what has been going on in the repo:

+-   Oct 2022 - Redesign as Python package vs. assortment of python scripts/notebooks that happen to share a repository and do similar things.
 -   Feb 2022 - Add backup functions for spell correction in case of NeuSpell failure (which at the time of writing is a known issue).
 -   Jan 2022 - add huBERT support, abstract the boilerplate out of Colab Notebooks.
 Starting work on the PDF generation w/ results.
 -   Dec 2021 - greatly improved runtime of the script, and added more features (command line, docstring, etc.)
 -   Sept-Oct 2021: Fixing bugs, formatting code.
 -   July 12, 2021 - sync work from Colab notebooks: add CUDA support for pytorch in the `.py` versions, added Neuspell as a spell checker.
 General organization and formatting improvements.
 -   July 8, 2021 - python scripts cleaned and updated.
 -   April - June: Work done mostly on Colab improving saving, grammar correction, etc.
 -   March 2021: public repository added

 ### Future Work

+0.  add OpenAI's [whisper](https://github.com/openai/whisper) through integration with the transformers lib.
+1. Unfortunately trying to use the [Neuspell](https://github.com/neuspell/neuspell) package is still not possible as the default package etc has still not been fixed.
+Will add a permanent workaround to load/use with vid2cleantxt.
-1. ~~syncing improvements currently in the existing **Google Colab** notebooks (links) above such as [NeuSpell](https://github.com/neuspell/neuspell)~~
+2.  ~~syncing improvements currently in the existing **Google Colab** notebooks (links) above such as [NeuSpell](https://github.com/neuspell/neuspell)~~

     -   ~~this will include support for CUDA automatically when running the code (currently just on Colab)~~

-2. ~~clean up the code, add more features, and make it more robust.~~
+3.  ~~clean up the code, add more features, and make it more robust.~~
-3. publish as a python package to streamline process / reduce overhead, making it easier to use + adopt.
 4.  add script to convert `.txt` files to a clean PDF report, [example here](https://www.dropbox.com/s/fpqq2qw7txbkujq/ACE%20NLP%20Workshop%20-%20Session%20II%20-%20Dec%202%202021%20-%20full%20transcription%20-%20txt2pdf%2012.05.2021%20%20Standard.pdf?dl=1)
 5.  add summarization script / module
-6. convert groups of functions to a class object. re-organize code to make it easier to read and understand.
+6.  further expand functionality of the `vid2cleantxt` module

 ### I've found x repo / script / concept that I think you should incorporate or collaborate with the author